zzonyo/trust-docs-test/source/index.html.md

 ### Note

- - The websocket subscription of positions will be pushed every 5 seconds with the event "snapshot".
-It will not be pushed if there is a push in 5 seconds.
+ - A regular push of position is performed every 5 sedconds.The event field of the reponse is "snapshot".If there is a push in 5 seconds, snapshot push will be skipped.

  - When switching leverage with no positions, the event "switch_lever_rate" will not be pushed by the position topic.